perowhysoserious/NumeroUno/README.md

 ## Lessons Learned
  Version Adaptation: Successfully adapted a Debian 11 CIS role for Debian 13 by implementing variable overrides.
  Conflict Resolution: Identified and resolved a kernel module conflict where `usb-storage` was held open by the UTM hypervisor.
+ Validation: I built the playbook to check the system state before acting and added an automated Lynis audit to verify the security results.